You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 1 West Dr, Hinckley

 You might be wondering what you *can’t* do on Hinckley Lake!
 Along with kayak and SUP rentals, they also offer pontoon boat rentals.
-You must be 18 to rent/drive a pontoon boat, and the boats can hold up to 9 people.
+You must be 18 to rent/drive a pontoon boat, and the boats can hold up to 9 or 12 people.

 Pontoon Rental Price: $75 for 1.5 hours